Russia orders closure of human rights group Memorial | DW | 28.12.2021

 Russia's Supreme Court on Tuesday ordered the closure of Memorial International, one of the country's most prominent NGOs.

-The organization faced charges under the country's controversial NGO laws, which demands groups which are funded from abroad to clearly mark all their material as issued by "a foreign agent."
+The organization faced charges under the Russia's controversial NGO laws, which demands groups which are funded from abroad to clearly mark all their material as issued by "a foreign agent."

 Opposition groups, however, believe Memorial prompted the ire of the government by gathering information on millions killed by the state under Soviet dictator Joseph Stalin.